Author

 MORE: BetMGM Maryland bonus code

-On the other hand, perhaps the 1500 free is Ledecky’s best event.
 In Tokyo, she outlasted fellow American Erica Sullivan by more than 4 seconds, with a time of 15:37.34, as the women’s 1500 free made its Olympic debut.
 Ledecky also holds the world record, set in 2018, in a time of 15:20.48.

-We see no reason to doubt her ability to repeat in Paris, making her the overwhelming favorite with -2500 odds to win gold, a 96.2% implied probability.
+We lean toward Ledecky breaking all of those records in France, cementing her argument as the greatest female swimmer – American or otherwise – in history.
 And it all started in the Old Line State, where BetMaryland.com offers the best Maryland sports betting promos available.

 USA Today photo by Indianapolis Star